Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: Conclusion

 \section{Conclusion}

-This paper presents a set of closed-form formulas, without curve-fitting or statistical parameter estimation, that can provide accurate estimates for random bipartite matching problems in one-dimensional spaces and discrete networks.
+This paper presents a set of closed-form formulas, without curve-fitting or statistical parameter estimation, that can provide accurate estimates for random bipartite matching problems in one-dimensional spaces and networks.
 These formulas can be directly used in mathematical programs to evaluate and plan resources for many transportation services.
-In one-dimensional space, we relate the matching distance to the area between a random walk path and the x-axis, and then derive a closed-form formula for balanced matching.
+We first study the one-dimensional RBMP on a lattice and relate the matching distance to the area between a random walk path and the x-axis, and then derive a closed-form formula for balanced matching.
 For unbalanced matching, we first develop a closed-form but approximate formula by analyzing the properties of unbalanced random walks following the optimal removal of a subset of unmatched points.
 Then, we introduce a set of recursive formulas that yields tight upper bounds based on the analysis of unbalanced random walks.
-The scaling property of the matching distance in arbitrary-length line segments is also discussed.
-Building upon these results, we derive the expected optimal matching distance in a regular-graph, in which points are distributed on equal-length edges based on spatial Poisson processes, by quantifying the expected distance when the point is locally matched (i.e., matched within the same edge) or globally matched (i.e., matched across different edges).
-Results indicate that our proposed formulas all provide quite accurate distance estimations for one-dimensional line segments and discrete networks under different conditions.
+Next, three one-dimensional problem variants are discussed, including RBMPs with periodic boundaries, continuously distributed points, and arbitrary-length lines.
+Building upon these results, we derive the expected optimal matching distance in a regular graph, in which points are distributed on equal-length edges based on spatial Poisson processes, by quantifying the expected distance when the point is locally matched (i.e., matched within the same edge) or globally matched (i.e., matched across different edges).
+Results indicate that our proposed formulas all provide quite accurate distance estimations for one-dimensional line segments and networks under different conditions.

+Nevertheless, our proposed models build upon several assumptions and approximations, which may be relaxed in the future.

+For example, this paper assumes that sample points are distributed either on a lattice or uniformly, the matching cost between points is linear, and the boundary is either open or periodic -- all these assumptions are motivated by transportation applications.
+It will be interesting to build upon ideas from this paper to explore alternative problem settings that may be suitable for other application contexts.
+In addition,